dewa1345/PAK-KASMIR-SUREN-KA-PLEASE-STOP-THIS-TORTURE/README.md

 # Credits
 - Pak kasmir syariati for the e-learn
-- ChatGPT for setting up function and Quite tons of the code
+- ChatGPT for setting up function and Quite big chunk of the code
 - https://www.geeksforgeeks.org/singly-linked-list-tutorial/